List of Western Australia first-class cricketers

-A total of 455 players have appeared for Western Australia in men's first-class cricket matches since the team's first-class debut during the 1892–93 Australian cricket season.
-As of the end of the 2012–13 season, Western Australia as a team has played in exactly 700 first-class matches, the majority against other Australian states in the Sheffield Shield.
+A total of 455 players have appeared for Western Australia in men's first-class cricket matches since the team's first-class debut during the 1892–93 Australian cricket season until the 2023–24 season.
+As of the end of the 2023–24 season, Western Australia as a team has played in more than 800 first-class matches, the majority against other Australian states in the Sheffield Shield.